-Infant, Wobbler, and Toddler Rooms Two teacher in the Infant Room care for six babies each day.
+Infant, Wobbler, and Toddler Rooms Our infant room is home to 6 infants and two caregivers.
 These are the youngest children in our center.
 The teachers are here to support the natural rhythms of each child, while the environment is arranged to allow each of them to develop at his own pace without physical constraints or hindrances.
-These children move to the wobbler room at 12 months, or earlier if they have mastered mobility.
+These children move to the wobbler room at 12 months.

 The Wobbler Room is busy with eight children ready to explore and take on the world!
-The teachers in this room work with the children on language (both spoken and signed) and foster social development in a space that is designed for physical gross motor development.
-Wobblers range in age from 10 to 24 months and move from this room when they are well-coordinated and begin verbal communication with their peers and teachers.
-The Toddler Room keeps the oldest children busy with art time, sensory play, building, dramatic play, and reading.
-Toddler room choices include but are not limited to: building materials, manipulatives, sensory play, science, music, and gross motor activities.
-Independent life skills and language development are encouraged and supported in this room.
-We do our best to get outside each day, rain or shine, and can do so in our outdoor play area.
+The two teachers in this room work with the children to support their language development and foster social learning, in a space that is designed for physical gross motor exploration.
+Wobblers range in age from 12 to 24 months before graduating to their toddler space.
+The Toddler Room is a bustling with art time, sensory play, building, dramatic play, reading, dancing and more.
+Toddlers continue mastering verbal, social and emotional, physical and independence skills in a room full of choices- including but are not limited to: building materials, manipulatives, sensory play, science, music, and gross motor activities, and lots of outdoor play.

 Our Philosophy The philosophies and teaching styles of RIE, Reggio Emilia, and Montessori have helped form our Posies philosophy base and culture.
 We foster and support each child’s individuality and focus on the development of the whole child.
 The space is designed as a low tech environment to provide learning opportunities through language development, art experimentation, physical exploration, scientific inquiry and creative thinking.
 Our hope is that Posies kids will grow into conscious and socially aware citizens of their communities!